"HOW TO GUIDE"

 What Happens to My Boat Reservation?

 How Long Can I Stay at the ODBC as a Transient?
 The current policy is one week.
+All reservations at the T-ends are transient reservations and are not eligible for the member monthly sublet rate.

 What Are the Line Requirements to Secure a Boat in the Marina?
 M & B Rules require all boats moored in club waters must be moored with the appropriate size, load and length for their size boat, half-inch lines being the minimum for use by all boats.
 Visiting boat owners are responsible for using their own lines.
 As a courtesy to slip holders, any lines found in a slip are not to be used or tampered with so that when the assigned slip holder re-occupies the slip they do not have to adjust the lines.